tangrams/tangram-es/platforms/ios/DEVELOPING.md

 ![Instruments symbols pane](/images/instruments-locate-binary.png)

-The correct binary file is the file named `TangramMap` in the directory shown in the file chooser that appears.
+The correct binary file is the file named `TangramMap` in the directory shown in the file chooser that appears (located within the tangram-es repository at `build/ios/Release-iphoneos/TangramMap.framework/TangramMap`).
 After choosing the binary file, press `Done` to close the symbols pane and the function names will appear correctly in your Time Profiler trace.